 Sometimes the agency lawyers will attempt to rule out a second intervenor because it may argue that even if the other intervenor would win on a particular source selection problem that it would still have no chance of getting the contract.

 - Oftentimes the government’s attorneys would use the case of Impresa Construzioni Geom Domenico Garufi v.
 United States, 238 F.3d 1324, 1334 (Fed.
 Cir.
-2001) for the proposition that “protesters who . . . finished lower than second after evaluation does not have standing to protest the procurement.”
+2001) for the proposition that “protesters who . . . finished lower than second after evaluation does not have legal standing to protest the procurement.”

-- The agency will argue if you receive a lower evaluation score than the awardee that you be said to have had a substantial chance of receiving the contract award and therefore lack standing.
+- The agency will argue if you receive a lower evaluation score than the awardee that you cannot be said to have had a substantial chance of receiving the contract award and therefore lack standing.

 Note that to be able to withstand a challenge to intervene in a bid protest you have to show that you would have stood a substantial chance of winning the contract but the for the agency error.
 The standard does not mean that you have to prove that you would have actually been awarded the contract.